Quasiprobabilities in quantum thermodynamics and many-body systems: Quantum many-body systems

-and the change $\Delta o_{nm}=o_m-o_n$ in the eigenvalues of $\mathcal O$ when two measurements of $\mathcal O$ are performed at times $t_1=0$ and $t_2=t$, respectively.
+for the change $\Delta o_{nm}=o_m-o_n$ in the eigenvalues of $\mathcal{O}$ when two measurements of $\mathcal O$ are performed at times $t_1=0$ and $t_2=t$, respectively (steps 2 and 6 of the wing-flap protocol).
+In Eq.~\eqref{eq:KDQ_OTOC}, the operator $Y_t$ plays the role of the complete evolution operator $Y_t = U^\dagger Y U$ that combines the steps 3-5 of the protocol between the two measurements of $\mathcal{O}$.
 Notice that, in order to denote a quasiprobability, we continue using the simplified notation adopted in Sec.~\ref{sec:QTD}, whereby the subscript in $q_{nm}$ contains the indexes labelling the measurement outcomes at the initial and final times of a two-time procedure.
-Then, the quasiprobability distribution to observe a change $\Delta o(t)$ at time $t$ is given by